bjornmeansbear/lectureScripts/WhatIsSGD.md

 ## A place to start

-The sustainabilitist principles.
+The sustainabilitist principles?

 ## Define Sustainability?
 Define Sustainabilitists?

 Sustainabilitists take over where environmentalism ends, moving from the realm of the environment into all realms.
 We must allow our designs, strategies and methodologies to evolve and adapt to new ideas, new hybrids — accept and deal with a constant flux between nature, society, economy — everything.

-Sustainability charts…
+Sustainability charts… The triple bottom line - separate but additive; and then Economy within Society within Nature — holistic; what buckminster fuller was talking about when he said we live on "spaceship earth"

 ## Sustainabilitist Aesthetics